When to see your GP

-Your GP will first want to establish exactly what you mean by dizziness.
+Your GP will first want to find out exactly what you mean by dizziness.
 For example, if it is a severe type of dizziness, where you feel your surroundings are spinning or moving, you may be describing vertigo.

 They’ll also want to know:

-- whether the dizziness started for no apparent reason, or if it followed an illness
+- whether the dizziness started for no obvious reason, or if it followed an illness

 - whether you have repeated episodes of dizziness and, if so, when you tend to experience these

 Dizziness can sometimes be caused by an ear condition.
 Dizziness happening when you move your head, that fits the pattern of vertigo, and which lasts for several days, is often caused by a viral ear infection.

 This can't be treated with antibiotics.
 However, there is medication available to help reduce the symptoms while the infection runs its course.

 Dizziness that occurs when you're standing upright is probably not related to the ear.